 There are many versions of this traditional Italian antipasto called bruschetta (pronounced broo-SKEH-tah) featuring grilled bread, olive oil, salt, and a topping.
 For example, the grilled bread can be topped with cured meat, mixed vegetables, cheese, or beans.
 Our hearts (and tongues), however, consistently lean toward the tomato basil version.
 It’s just so fresh, so perfect.

-The only way to make a perfect recipe more perfect is by adding some fresh essential fats (or EFAs) since olive oil is a poor source of essential fats.
-The body requires EFAs (omega-3 and omega-6) for many biological functions in the body but cannot synthesize either of them from other nutrients.
-Hence, we need to get the two essential omega fats directly from our diet.
+The only way to make a perfect recipe more perfect is by adding some fresh essential fatty acids (or EFAs), since olive oil is a poor source of essential omegas (it's mostly monounsaturated fatty acids).

 FRESH TOMATO BASIL BRUSCHETTA

 - 8 Roma tomatoes, chopped into ½-inch cubes

 - 1 fresh baguette, cut into ½-inch thick slices

 - 1 small bunch fresh basil, chopped

 - 2 garlic cloves, minced

 - ½ teaspoon sea salt, or more to taste

 - In a medium bowl, mix tomatoes, basil, garlic, salt, and pepper;